xShirase/hotbot/README.md

 Hotbot is made of 3 primary components, a config file, Modules and Commands.

-## Configuration (/config/config.json) and app initialization
+## Configuration and minimal app

-The mimimal configuration is as follows :
+The mimimal configuration (/config/config.json) is as follows :
 ```javascript
 const config = {
 	modulesPath: 'path/to/modules/directory',